larpchronicles/rules/rules-topics/14_alchemy.md

 >
 > Setting a trap requires a minimum of 1 minute, but the trap is not active until the trigger has been fully set.
 >
 > All traps must have a real, physical trigger that is attached to the trap.
 Setting off the trap must produce a noise or light that is detectable by an impartial observer.
 It must always be possible to see how to disarm a trap, although it may require light and a small mirror.
+>
+> When Toxin traps are activated, it delivers the effects of the Toxin, centered on the trap as "Voice Radius Toxin [Effect]", at a casual speaking volume, such that someone 10 feet away could hear.

 ## Alchemy Products